-Each individual drug can have two kinds of names:
+Any individual medication can have two kinds of name:

-It's useful to know both the generic name and the trade names for a drug, because people might talk about the same drug using different names.
+Whatever medication you are taking, it is useful to know the generic and trade names for a certain drug.
+This is because different people might refer to the same drug using different names.

 This information was published in March 2021.
 We will revise it in 2024.

 If you want to reproduce this content, see our permissions and licensing page.